 Housed in ILT Stadium Southland is New Zealand's very first indoor cycling velodrome.
 The SIT Zero Fees Velodrome was officially opened on May 26, 2006, by then Prime Minister, Helen Clark.
 Still, the only indoor velodrome in the South Island, the 250-metre international standard track has been the venue for many national and international competitions and meets.

 The facility features permanent seating for 1064 spectators and has an added bonus of four rebound ace courts in the centre of the velodrome.
-Motorised nets surround these full-sized courts which allows for the track and courts to be utilised at the same time.
-The velodrome is a world class facility that offers many different programmes, giving everyone from beginners to experts the opportunity to have a go round the track.
+Motorised nets surround these full-sized courts which allow for the track and courts to be utilised at the same time.
+The velodrome is a world-class facility that offers many different programmes, giving everyone from beginners to experts the opportunity to have a go round the track.

 - Sport & Recreation